Dew Drop Inn (Mountain View, Arkansas)

-The Inn at Mountain View, formerly the Dew Drop Inn, is a historic hotel property at 307 West Washington Street in Mountain View, Arkansas.
-It is a 2 story wood-frame structure, roughly in a T shape, with a cross-gable roof configuration.
+The Inn at Mountain View, formerly the Dew Drop Inn, is a historic hotel property, which now serves as a true bed & breakfast at 307 West Washington Street in Mountain View, Arkansas.
+It is a 2 1/2-story wood-frame structure, roughly in a T shape, with a cross-gable roof configuration.
 A single-story porch wraps around one portion of the T, supported by square posts mounted on dressed stone pedestals.
 Built c.
-1886, it is one of two hotel buildings to survive from that period in the city.
+1920, it is one of two hotel buildings to survive from that period in the city.

-It is open Monday to Sunday, from 12:00 am to 11:59 pm.
+A large country breakfast is served for guests daily.
+The front porch contains 10 rocking chairs that face the park where the musicians gather for jams.

 The building was listed on the National Register of Historic Places in 1985.